Freddis/snap-on-openapi/README.md

 ## Configuration

-Strap-On OpenAPI comes with a default configuration that covers basic errors and provides public route types.
+Snap-On OpenAPI comes with a default configuration that covers basic errors and provides public route types.
 You can start with that, but eventually you will grow out of it.

-There are two ways to configure Strap-On OpenAPI:
+There are two ways to configure Snap-On OpenAPI:
 1. Inferred config (recommended at the beginning)
 2. Implement OpenApiConfig interface